Cessna Citation Latitude

 About the Cessna Citation Latitude

-The Cessna Citation Latitude (Model 680A) is the definitive leader of the modern midsize category, holding the title of best-selling midsize jet for nearly a decade.
-While it shares the reliable wing and engine architecture of the Sovereign+, it introduces a clean-sheet, wide-body fuselage with a completely flat floor and a 6-foot stand-up cabin.
-For the GA buyer, it offers the ‘big jet’ feel of a large cabin aircraft with the operating economics and short-field flexibility of a midsize jet.
+The Cessna Citation Latitude (Model 680A) has been the best-selling midsize business jet for most of the decade since its 2015 entry into service.
+It pairs the wing planform and PW306-family engines of the straight-wing Citation Sovereign with a clean-sheet, wide-body fuselage: a completely flat floor and a six-foot stand-up cabin.
+For the owner stepping up from a light jet, it offers much of the cabin presence of a large-cabin aircraft with the operating economics and short-field flexibility of a midsize.

 Key Features for GA Buyers

-• Operational Efficiency: It boasts one of the lowest operating costs in its class, with long maintenance intervals (800 hours or 18 months) and a robust support network.
+- Operating economics: Among the lowest operating costs in the midsize class, with long maintenance intervals (800 hours or 18 months) and a broad Textron service network.

 Trade-offs

-• Range Limits: While coast-to-coast capable (2,700 nm), west-bound transcontinental trips against strong winter headwinds may occasionally require a fuel stop depending on payload.
+- Range with payload: Coast-to-coast capable at about 2,700 nm, but west-bound transcontinental legs into strong winter headwinds may need a fuel stop depending on load.

 Technical Specifications